Jesse Williams (American football): College career

+College statistics

 Professional career

-2013 NFL Draft

 Prior to the NFL Scouting Combine, Williams, who reportedly bench-pressed a maximum of 600 lb, vowed to break the 225-pound bench press record of 51 repetitions, established by Justin Ernest in 1999.
 However, he eventually came well short, recording 30 reps.
-Predicted to be selected as high as late in the first round, Williams was taken in the fifth round of the 2013 NFL Draft with the 137th overall selection by the Seattle Seahawks.
+Predicted to be selected as high as late in the first round, Williams was taken in the fifth round of the 2013 NFL draft with the 137th overall selection by the Seattle Seahawks.

-Seattle Seahawks

 Williams signed his initial rookie contract with Seattle on 10 May 2013.
 On 26 August 2013, Williams was placed on the injured reserve list for the 2013 season as the result of a knee injury that sidelined him for the entirety of his rookie season with Seattle.
 Through Week 16 of the regular season, Williams rehabbed his knee in his native Australia where he used Orthokine to help with joint pain associated with his knee injury.
 Although he did not play a down during the season due to his injury, Williams became the first Australian to win a Super Bowl ring after Seattle's victory in Super Bowl XLVIII.

 On 1 August 2014, Williams was again placed on the injured reserve list for the 2014 season once again as the result of a knee injury.
 After not playing during the regular season for a second consecutive year due to injury, the Seahawks waived Williams on 6 March 2015.
 Williams was re-signed on April 1, 2015.

 On 9 March 2016, Williams was waived by the Seahawks.

 Personal life

 In May 2015, Williams was diagnosed with papillary Type 2 cancer and had to undergo kidney surgery.
 In a statement through the Seahawks, Williams said, "Although disappointing, I am a fighter and will handle this.
 I am going to focus on my health and fighting this battle with a return to football as my ultimate goal".

-Jesse has a son named Wolf.

 After football, Williams became a strength & conditioning coach.
 He is part of growing the sport of American football in Australia and very passionate about community work in his local area where he was raised.